Robert Huggins: Career

 Huggins joined the Stanford faculty in 1954.
 He established Stanford's Department of Materials Science and Engineering in 1959 and its Center for Materials Research program in 1961.
 He became a full professor in 1962.

-Huggins also served as Director of Materials Sciences at the Advanced Research Projects Agency (ARPA) in Washington, D.C. from 1968–1970.
+Huggins also served as Director of Materials Sciences at the Advanced Research Projects Agency (ARPA) in Washington, D.C. from 1968 to 1970.

 Huggins spent a sabbatical in 1965 and 1966 working with Carl Wagner at the Max Planck Institute for Biophysical Chemistry in Göttingen, Germany, an experience he later described as pivotal for his later work on lithium-ion batteries.
 He was one of the founders of the Materials Research Society in 1973.
-In 1987 he co-founded the International Society for Solid State Ionics (ISSI), serving as its first President from 1987–1989.
+In 1987 he co-founded the International Society for Solid State Ionics (ISSI), serving as its first President from 1987 to 1989.